NoHatCoder/Chaotic-Permutation-Circuit/README.md

 ## Key points
 * A single cryptographic instruction that is cheap and simple to integrate into modern processors.
 * Useful as the primary building block in any type of symmetric primitive.
-* Full mixing of 128 bits with only minor statistical traces.
+* Full mixing of 128 bits.
 * May be implemented as a single 1/2, 1/4 or 1/8 instruction that can be called multiple times to simulate the full instruction, reducing die space consumption at the cost of speed.
 * Operates on standard 128 bit registers.
 1/8 instruction may be implemented using 32 bit registers (2 in 2 out).
 * Full instruction consists of approximately 4500 gates.